bbauska/JS-InterviewQuestions-JS/README.md

 <h3>172: What is a “cookie”?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-A cookie is a named data stored by the web browser and associated with a particular web page or web site.
+<p>A cookie is a named data stored by the web browser and associated with a
+particular web page or web site.
 They were originally designed for the server-side programming and they are implemented as an extension to the HTTP protocol.
 The cookie data is transmitted between the client and the